sofn-xyz/mailing/docs/CONTRIBUTING.md

 - `--only=redwood_ts` to run the tests only on the specified framework.
 See TestRunner::E2E_CONFIG for a list of frameworks that are currently supported.
 - `--skip-build` to skip the yarn build part of the script, useful when debugging something unrelated to the build
 - `--rerun` to skip the framework install part of the script, useful when debugging something in your cypress tests unrelated to the build or the framework install.
 This will use the framework installs that are present in the runs/latest directory, i.e. the assumption is you've run a test against some framework(s) and you now want to re-running them after adjusting your cypress tests.

-** Embedded jest tests **
-The jest tests in `scripts/e2e_test/jest_tests` are copied into the directory where the framework is installed and run.
-Before testing them in the framework install context, you will want to make sure they pass on the latest build by running `yarn build` and then `yarn e2e:jest` in the mailing project root.

 **Cache the framework installs for faster runs**